qiime2/cancer-microbiome-intervention-tutorial/book/index.md

      Prevention](https://in.nau.edu/nacp/) (U54CA143925 and U54CA143924)
 * Chan-Zuckerberg Initiative Essential Open Source Software for Science

-[JupyterBook](https://jupyterbook.org) is funded by the Alfred P. Sloan Foundation.
+[Jupyter Book](https://jupyterbook.org) is funded by the Alfred P. Sloan Foundation.

 ## Other resources for learning QIIME 2